 Long Term Guests (more than two weeks) will get a setup code to create a PennKey.
 Sponsor's name, PennID number, and guest’s name and date of birth are needed.

 Once a faculty or staff member has an active PennKey, a request can be made for email account creation.
 The School of Arts and Sciences offers both PennO365 and Google@SAS email accounts, and eligibility is decided based on one’s appointment and affiliation with the university.
-Your Local Support Provider can help with determining which type of email account should be created.

 |Who is eligible?||Full-time Faculty & Staff||Undergraduate and Graduate Students, Post-docs, those ineligible for O365 accounts.|